katxsim/BCS-degree-navigator/README.md

 -	Implemented business logic (assessment of degree requirements met)
 -	Implemented add and delete course functionality
 -	Implemented sorting in timeline component so sessions appear in order
+- Implemented design and actions for handling multiple users
 -	Contributed to Grades component to calculate GPA only for courses with grades
 -	Implemented dynamic session generation to compare dates